 Technology has made leaps and bounds in the last few decades.
 Faster than you learn new hashtags and update resources for incoming students, they’re on to the next social trend.

-Educational institutions have done their best to keep up on technological advancements to stay relevant and engaging for each generation of students.
-Floppy drives in boxy computers clustered together in the crowded campus computer lab, quickly made way for portable hard drives and flat screens in every classroom.
+Educational institutions have done their best to keep up with technological advancements to stay relevant and engaging for each generation of students.
+Floppy drives in boxy computers clustered together in the crowded campus computer lab quickly made way for portable hard drives and flat screens in every classroom.
 Students today connect with professors, upload assignments, and check their grades from their cell phones.

 If you’re still handing out printed packets and scheduling canned email messages to remind students to update their portfolios, you’re missing countless opportunities to connect with students.
 Here’s a look at how modern technology can help students connect better with career services:

 Students today absorb vast amounts of information about the world in short bursts of time primarily through video.
 People frequently turn to YouTube or Vimeo for quick tutorials, companies share important product information on websites through video demos, and social media influencers share tips and trends on TikTok and Facebook Live.

 You can share information in an engaging way with students by catching on to this trend.
 Send out a ‘Weekly Minutes’ with 2 to 3-minute video updates about career services events.
 You can even post video how-tos for updating resumes or applying for internships on your career services page.